KittyHeaven/blue_bird/README.md

 `mix phoenix.routes` (or `mix phx.routes` if Phoenix >= 1.3) and compare the
 routes.

+Also note that only routes that use the api pipeline will be added to the documentation.

 ### Body Parameter are not rendered

 BlueBird reads the `body_params` from `%Plug.Conn{}`.
 These map is only set if